Ayaka Sugawara （菅原 彩加） Last update: April 10th, 2015

-I'm a fifth-year PhD student in linguistics at MIT.
+I'm an Associate professor (lecturer) at Mie University in Mie, Japan.
+Also I am pursuing my PhD in linguistics at MIT.
 I received my B.A. and M.A. in English linguistics from the University of Tokyo.
 My main interests are first language acquisition, semantics, pragmatics, interaction of prosody and semantics, and sentence processing.

 ayakasug at mit dot edu